Fertilisation: Fertilisation in algae

 Algae, like some land plants, undergo alternation of generations.
-Some algae are isomorphic, where both the sporophyte (2n) and gameteophyte (n) are the same morphologically.
-When algae reproduction is described as oogamous, the male and female gametes are different morphologically, where there is a large non-motile egg for female gametes, and the male gamete are uniflagellate (motile).
+Some algae are isomorphic, where both the sporophyte (2n) and gametophyte (n) are the same morphologically.
+When algae reproduction is described as oogamous, the male and female gametes are different morphologically, where there is a large non-motile egg for female gametes, and the male gametes are uniflagellate (motile).
 Via the process of syngamy, these will form a new zygote, regenerating the sporophyte generation again.

 Fertilisation and genetic recombination

 Meiosis results in a random segregation of the genes that each parent contributes.
 Each parent organism is usually identical save for a fraction of their genes; each gamete is therefore genetically unique.
 At fertilisation, parental chromosomes combine.
-In humans, (2²²)² = 17.6x10^{12} chromosomally different zygotes are possible for the non-sex chromosomes, even assuming no chromosomal crossover.
-If crossover occurs once, then on average (4²²)² = 309x10^{24} genetically different zygotes are possible for every couple, not considering that crossover events can take place at most points along each chromosome.
+In humans, (2^{22})^{2} = 17.6 × 10^{12} chromosomally different zygotes are possible for the non-sex chromosomes, even assuming no chromosomal crossover.
+If crossover occurs once, then on average (4²²)² = 309 × 10^{24} genetically different zygotes are possible for every couple, not considering that crossover events can take place at most points along each chromosome.
 The X and Y chromosomes undergo no crossover events and are therefore excluded from the calculation.
 The mitochondrial DNA is only inherited from the maternal parent.

 The sperm aster and zygote centrosomes

 Shortly after the sperm fuse with the egg, the two sperm centrioles form the embryo first centrosome and microtubule aster.
 The sperm centriole, found near the male pronucleus, recruit egg Pericentriolar material proteins forming the zygote first centrosome.
 This centrosome nucleates microtubules in the shape of stars called astral microtubules.
 The microtubules span the whole valium of the egg, allowing the egg pronucleus to use the cables to get to the male pronucleus.
-As the male and female pronuclei approach each other, the single centrosome split into two centrosomes located in the interphase between the pronuclei.
+As the male and female pronuclei approach each other, the single centrosome splits into two centrosomes located in the interphase between the pronuclei.
 Then the centrosome via the astral microtubules polarises the genome inside the pronuclei.